takauchisora/pyxmlparser/README.md

 Subsequent versions will be able to convert the files to different formats.
 Works Extremely well with Large XML files.

-## pip install pyxmlparser

-Navigate to the folder where the XML file is present on the terminal. call the function pyxmlparser with the other required inputs.
-Eg: pyxmlparser xml_filename output_csv_name.csv xpathstring_csvcolumns.txt --encoding='xml-file-encoding'

 ### Prerequisites